Somalia says al-Shabab attack kills 5 outside capital | Law-Order

 Somalia's government said the early morning attack targeted police and checkpoints outside of Mogadishu.

-The al-Qaeda-linked al-Shabab often targets Mogadishu, and the United Nations and other international observers have warned that the group would take advantage of Somalia's current election crisis to launch more attacks.
+The al-Qaida-linked al-Shabab often targets Mogadishu, and the United Nations and other international observers have warned that the group would take advantage of Somalia's current election crisis to launch more attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)